What are blueberries?

 Uses of blueberries

-The fruit of cranberry and especially its leaves are used as a medicinal plant for the treatment of many diseases, especially all those related to the urinary tract.
-(See more information in the listing above)
+- The fruit of cranberry and especially its leaves are used as a medicinal plant for the treatment of many diseases, especially all those related to the urinary tract.

-Besides the common blueberry, there are other varieties in the blueberry market.
+Besides the common blueberry, there are other varieties of blueberries and some other plants belonging to the same gender, such as cranberries).
 Among them, the most important are:

 - Cranberry (Vaccinium oxycoccus): the plant is much lower than the common blueberry and its leaves are evergreen, it usually does not exceed 10 cm in height.
 It has bright red fruits that exceed the leaves in size.
 There are different varieties: